shopback/WeWantYou/README.md

 We help customers navigate the e-commerce landscape through understanding their preferred brands and buying patterns.
 The platform that you own will enable customers to fully leverage the on the personalised recommendations we provide.

 We want you and in return we will pay peanuts and also a hell lot of snacks in a never-ending snack bar.
-Our team members are fun-loving and spend half their time juggling oranges at work while building a product that both customers and team members will love.
+Our team members are fun-loving and spend half their time juggling oranges at work while building a product that both our customers and team will love.

 **Responsibilities**